fastrgv/MATTA/README.md

 This is a commandline utility that converts a WAV sound file containing morse code to English text.
 Pre-built binaries run on OSX, MsWindows, & GNU/linux.
 It is written in Ada, so can be rebuilt on any platform with an Ada compiler.

 The input wav file must be monaural, with a 16-bit signed integer encoding, and a sample rate of 8000 Hz.
-Either sox or audacity can easily transform to this format.
+Either sox or audacity can easily transform a WAV file to this format.
 The wav file is expected to be international morse code, preferrably clean and properly spaced.
 Tonal frequency or wpm-speed does not seem to matter.

-Now includes an inverse commandline app, txt2wav that creates a morse code WAV file from English text.
+Includes an inverse commandline app, txt2wav that creates a morse code WAV file from English text.

 --------------------------------------------------------
 ## Usage Examples